 These changes are predicted to have cascading impacts in the ecosystem.
 Boreal generalist predators will replace the lemming dependent arctic predators.
 Reduced rodent herbivory will contribute to vegetation state changes.

 Expected effects of climate change on tundra food web through small rodents.
 The direct impact of winter climate on the rodents populations are considered most important.
 We also expect an indirect effect of climate through its effect on plant communities’ function as food and cover for the rodents.
 Generalist predators’ abundance is also determined by availability of ungulate prey and ungulate management.
 Besides the tree rodent species small rodent module focuses on climate responses of the plant communities tundra heaths and snow beds and the specialist predators least weasel, stoat, long-tailed skua, rough-legged buzzard and snowy owl.

 - Information about the population dynamics of rodents (and in particular lemmings) are important when deciding on the when and where to allocate management actions to support populations of red listed arctic predators such as the Arctic fox .

 - Rodent population dynamics have indirect effects on small game, like ptarmigan.
 Information about rodent abundance can therefore aid forecasting game population dynamics and devising efficient game harvesting strategies.

 Predators: Least weasel and stoat abundance by small mammal camera traps (see rodents).
 Rough-legged buzzards and snowy owls breeding population density by visits to traditional nest sites.
-Long-tailed skua breeding population density by line transects in breeding habitats and demography by means of capture-resighting of ringed birds.
+Long-tailed skua breeding population density by territory counts in breeding habitats and demography by means of capture-resighting of ringed birds.